NLnetLabs/rpki-doc/source/krill/installation.rst

 There are three things you need for Krill: Rust, a C toolchain and OpenSSL.
-You can install the Krill on any Operating System where you can fulfil these requirements, but will will assume that you will run this on a UNIX-like OS.
+You can install the Krill on any Operating System where you can fulfil these requirements, but we will assume that you will run this on a UNIX-like OS.

 Rust
 """"